-Over the course of 2016, NN Group reviewed its system of governance and considered improvements to its control framework.
+Over the course of 2017, NN Group reviewed its system of governance and considered improvements to its control framework.
 As a result, an updated system of governance was put in place as of January 2017.
-Framework improvements will be implemented over the course of 2017.
-As the system of governance of NN Group also applies for NN Life, these changes in the NN Group control framework are also applicable to NN Leven.
+Framework improvements were implemented over the course of 2017.
+As the system of governance of NN Group also applies for NN Leven, these changes in the NN Group control framework are also applicable to NN Leven.

-This chapter sets out the governance and control framework effective in 2016.
+This chapter sets out the governance and control framework effective in 2017.